Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 And here is when Ackoff’s panacea peddlers enters the arena, telling the organisation that they have the answers to all the problems, showing power point slides that even the peddlers believe themselves.
 I mean, who does not want the following results; better flow optimisation, the right product, more innovations, less cost, etc.?
 Everybody does, so when you are questioning the logic behind (since they are trying to solve symptoms) to get the result everybody wants, you are easily treated like a negative person, since you have not been swept away by the sweet talk.
 This is exactly what Mats Alvesson and Andre’ Spicer write about in their book “The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work” .
 The impossible or even stupid things have become a non-questioned fact, since peoples’ critical thinking and reflexion seem to have been wiped away.
 But still, trying to solve symptoms are impossible, meaning that not even rocket science can help us here.
 That is why we put the none-truth like this instead; “Lie”, because it is impossible to see through that the solution presented isn’t a solution, that it is in fact only man guessing.
 But it is still not the truth, even though it is most of the times not deliberately done, and since it will not solve anything on the wholeness, it is only sub-optimising.

 Beware also of measurements, since many measurements sub-optimise the organisation, since when done on parts, the success of the whole can never be guaranteed.
 Also, gaming the measurements are very easy.
 If we for example measure efficiency, we will for sure instead of doing the right product faster, with high risk suddenly do the wrong product faster.
 Which most probably was not the intention.
-The only way to make the right product faster is to solve the root causes, and systemic measurements will easily show that.
+The only way to make the right product faster is to dissolve the root causes, and systemic measurements will easily show that.
 In software product development with Customer Pull, we have complexity and complicatedness within our work, making measurements very tricky.
 This can be compared with the traditional hardware development projects with Technology Push, having done all the innovation and experimentation before the project started.
 This meant also that the complicatedness was understood, adding up to some prototypes, but still under control, since output and outcome were pretty much the same.

 Now after we have understood the problem-solving part, and why it is needed, we will now examine the word organisational in Organisational problem-solving, which tell us that we need an organisation.
 And a reminder is needed, to emphasise that every organisation is a (complex adaptive) system, which means that it indirectly will have a system specification or system definition, where the aim for the system is to achieve something, a goal or a purpose.
 And do not forget that every system is a number of components that work together for a common goal.
 In our organisations, these components are ourselves and the activities we are trying to solve to achieve the purpose of the organisation.
 From our definition of organisation in our common vocabulary above, we can make it a little more specific since any organisation will solve activities and will have interdependencies between the activities.
 We can write it like this below and notice that it is still universal, context independent, which is important since that makes the definition valid for any organisation.

 But this definition won’t help any organisations to become awesome.
 Actually, we will go backwards in time a couple of 100 000 years, since our ancestors know a lot about themselves in groups and communities, as well as about the activities they handled and structures that helped them handle complexity.
-And the science for the last 100 years has explained the reason why our ancestor’s communities, families, tribes, clans, etc, had their size, as well as that activities can be obvious, complicated or complex and many more things.
+And the science for the last 100 years has explained the reason why our ancestor’s communities, families, tribes, clans, etc, had their size, as well as those activities can be obvious, complicated or complex and many more things.
 These babies we cannot throw out with the bathwater, so let us instead dig into them and make a definition of an organisation that take them into account.
 We start with the activity side, the “hard” side, before we dig into the people side, the “soft” side.

 Activities cannot be done randomly; we need to follow certain steps.
 We can complain and say that development according to waterfall is slow, but anyway, certain steps need to be followed, the tests cannot be done before we have written the code, even though we can write the test before the code is written as in TDD/BDD.
 For sure we shall also incorporate test knowledge into the loop making testing easier, but still, test needs to be done as the last step.